Snowmobiler who died in Colorado is the 28th killed in avalanches across the US this season

 According to officials, two snowmobilers were caught by a large avalanche near Ruby Mountain on Tuesday.
 The accident occurred on a slope at around 11,400 feet and the avalanche was about three quarters of a mile wide and 400 feet high.

-One rider was buried in two feet in the snow and died while the other person was not injured, according to CAIC.
+One rider was buried under two feet of snow and died while the other person was not injured, according to CAIC.

 The riders were with four other snowmobilers at the time, but the man who died was standing on a steep slope away from his snowmobile when the avalanche occurred.
 He was swept downhill and his body was found Wednesday afternoon, CAIC reported.